-- Real-time protection
+- Disabling real-time protection

-- Cloud-delivered protection
+- Disabling cloud-delivered protection

 - Removing security intelligence updates

-- Set Tamper Protection to On or Off.
+Set Tamper Protection to On or Off.

 Tamper Protection blocks attempts to modify Windows Defender Antivirus settings through the registry.

 To help ensure that Tamper Protection doesn’t interfere with third-party security products or enterprise installation scripts that modify these settings, go to Windows Security and update Security intelligence to version 1.287.60.0 or later.
+(See Security intelligence updates.)